samnjugu/Barcode-Generator/README.md

 # Barcode-Generator
-A single page app generating barcodes as string instead of images
+A single page app for generating barcodes.

 Pre Requisites